-At the completion of your complimentary consultation, you will meet with our patient coordinator.
+At the completion of your consultation, you will meet with our patient coordinator.
 You will be given an estimate of the cost of your procedure, and have the option to schedule your procedure if you so choose.
 You are also encouraged to bring your spouse, significant other, family member, or a friend to your consultation.
 Dr. Kreithen realizes the importance of your decision, and will be happy to meet with you a second time to discuss the surgery.

 Potential Sarasota / Bradenton liposuction patients often feel a bit overwhelmed by the number of options and techniques being promoted today.
 When deciding which treatment is right for you, Dr. Kreithen will consider effectiveness, safety, cost and appropriateness.
 This is called surgical judgment, a skill that is developed through surgical training and experience.
 Dr. Kreithen also uses this judgment to prevent complications, handle unexpected occurrences during surgery and treat complications when they occur.

 Dr. Kreithen will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding vitamins, herbals, iron tablets and certain medications.
 If you develop a cold or an infection of any kind, especially a skin infection, your surgery may have to be postponed.

 Also, while you are making preparations, be sure to arrange for someone

 to drive you home after the procedure and, if needed, to help you at home